blueimp/Gallery/README.md

 ## Setup
 Copy the **css**, **img** and **js** directories to your website.

-Add the following stylesheet resource to the head section of your webpage:
+Include the Gallery stylesheet in the head section of your webpage:

 ```html
 <link rel="stylesheet" href="css/blueimp-gallery.min.css">